 Facts courtesy of The Royal Family website, Time magazine, Vanity Fair and the Independent

-To read a profile of Queen Elizabeth, click here.
+To read more about Queen Elizabeth II, click here.

-This article was first published on History Extra in September 2015
+This article was first published by History Extra in September 2015